mitchr/mitchr.github.io/_posts/12-28-19-geodesics1.md

 \end{aligned}
 $$

 which is not obviously simple.
 The algebra needed to arrive at a useful simplification may seem utterly annoying, but there are substitutions that can be made that make some of the algebra easier.
-If you want to read more about these substitutions, you should check out Chapter 8 on geodesics in _Elementary Differential Geometry_ <sup><a href="#fn1" id="ref1">1</a></sup> by Pressley.
+If you want to read more about these substitutions, you should check out Chapter 8 on geodesics in _Elementary Differential Geometry_[^1] by Pressley.
 I'm going to assume that we've done all the necessary algebra and sweep all those calculations under the rug so we can move on.

 The solutions to the above system are given by another system: